canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 ## Overview
 Duration: 5

-Kubernetes offers a range of storage solutions out of the box but the majority of these are specific to cloud providers, for example gcp or aws, this means that the options left for baremetal deployments is Ceph, localhost or NFS.
+Kubernetes offers a range of storage solutions out of the box but the majority of these are specific to cloud providers, for example gcp or aws.
+This means that the options left for baremetal deployments is Ceph, local or NFS.

 StorageOS is a newcomer to this arena providing an easy to setup solution for storage in Charmed Kubernetes which is up and running within minutes.